samsung-cnct/k2/README.md

 ```

 #### Upgrading Kubernetes Version of Master Nodes
-As mentioned above, before you can upgrade the Kubernetes version, you will first need to update your configuration file with the intended version and run:
+As mentioned above, before you can update the Kubernetes version, you will first need to update your configuration file with the intended version and run:

 ```bash
 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./up.sh --config $HOME/.kraken/${CLUSTER}.yaml